Huna people: History

 Chinese sources link the Central Asian tribes comprising the Hunas to both the Xiongnu of north east Asia and the Huns who later invaded and settled in Europe.
-Similarly, Gerald Larson suggests that the Hunas were a Turkic-Mongolian grouping from Central Asia.
+Similarly, Gerald Larson suggests that the Hunas were a Turkic-Mongolic grouping from Central Asia.
 The works of Ptolemy (2nd century) are among the first European texts to mention the Huns, followed by the texts by Marcellinus and Priscus.
 They too suggest that the Huns were an inner Asian people.

 The 6th-century Roman historian Procopius of Caesarea (Book I. ch.
 3), related the Huns of Europe with the Hephthalites or "White Huns" who subjugated the Sassanids and invaded northwestern India, stating that they were of the same stock, "in fact as well as in name", although he contrasted the Huns with the Hephthalites, in that the Hephthalites were sedentary, white-skinned, and possessed "not ugly" features:

 The Kidarites, who invaded Bactria in the second half of the 4th century, are generally regarded as the first wave of Hunas to enter Indian Subcontinent.

 The Gupta empire under Skandagupta in the 5th century had successfully repulsed one Hun attack in the northwest in 460 CE.
 However, over the period of the next several years, the Hunas under successive kings were able to make inroads into the subcontinent.

 They were initially based in the Oxus basin in Central Asia and established their control over Gandhara in the northwestern part of the Indian subcontinent by about 465 CE.
 From there, they fanned out into various parts of northern, western, and central India.
-The Hūṇas are mentioned in several ancient texts such as the Rāmāyaṇa, Mahābhārata, Purāṇas, and Kalidasa’s Raghuvaṃśa.
+The Hūṇas are mentioned in several ancient texts such as the Rāmāyaṇa, Mahābhārata, Purāṇas, and Kalidasa's Raghuvaṃśa.

 In 528 CE, another campaign led by a coalition of Indian kings finally defeated king Mihirakula and his Huna army.
 The victory was inscribed on a stone pillar and erected in honor of (and in praise for) one of the leaders of the coalition, king Yashodharman, in Mandasaur in Central India.
 Huna kings in this inscription are described as 'rude and cruel'.
 They were also responsible for the destruction of Buddhist monasteries and centers of learning in the Northwest regions of the country.